godfreybwaira/shani-php/README.md

 ## System requirements

-To run **Shani** framework you need to install PHP swoole extension.
-The framework runs well on Linux and Mac OS, However for Windows users they can use Windows Subsystem  for Linux (WSL)
+**Shani** runs well on Linux and Mac OS, However for Windows users they can use Windows Subsystem  for Linux (WSL).

 ## Installation